bradcar/MicroPython_BMPxxx/README.md

 ## Micropython bmp58x driver
 Code includes:
-* All pressures are in the hPA metric.
+* All pressures are in hPA.
 * All temperatures are in Celsius.
 * Code enables setting Pressure/Temperature OverSampling and IIR values.
 * It also can calculate altitude based on current pressure and sea level pressure.